tobie/pr-preview/README.md

 }
 ```

-All fields are otional and webidl-pr-preview uses the following defaults:
+All fields are optional and webidl-pr-preview uses the following defaults:

 ```json
 {